Empirical Bayes Covariance Decomposition, and a Solution to the Multiple Tuning Problem in Sparse PCA

 \subsection{Uniting Previous Sparse PCA Methods}

-Although \eqref{eqn:penpca} seems, to us, a natural way to formulate sPCA, most previous sPCA methods have not been explicitly framed as optimizing a criterion of this form; see \cite{van2011flexible} for an exception.
-Nonetheless, several previous sPCA methods are either equivalent to, or closely-related to, solving \eqref{eqn:penpca} with some choice of penalty.
-In this subsection, we discuss some of these connections.
+Although \eqref{ebcd_eq:penpca} provides a natural formulation of sPCA, most previous methods have not been explicitly framed as optimizing this criterion; see \cite{van2011flexible} for an exception.
+Nonetheless, several previous sPCA methods are either equivalent to, or closely-related to, solving \eqref{ebcd_eq:penpca} with some choice of penalty.

-The sparse principal components (SPC) method of \cite{Witten.Tibshirani.ea2009} is a \emph{single-unit} sPCA method that can be interpreted as a greedy algorithm for optimizing the $L_1$-penalized version of our penalized PCA criterion (i.e. with penalty $P(\l_k; \lambda_k)= \lambda_k \|\l_k\|_1$).
-Specifically, SPC (their Algorithm 2) starts by solving a rank-one version ($K=1$) version of the problem to obtain the first sparse PC, and then obtains subsequent components by ``deflation" \citep{Mackey2008}.
+The sparse principal components (SPC) method of \cite{Witten.Tibshirani.ea2009} (their Algorithm 2) can be interpreted as a greedy algorithm for solving \eqref{ebcd_eq:penpca} with an $L_1$ penalty ($P(\l_k; \lambda_k)= \lambda_k \|\l_k\|_1$).
+Specifically, their Algorithm 2 solves a rank-1 ($K=1$) version of the problem to obtain the first sparse PC, and then obtains subsequent components by ``deflation" \citep{Mackey2008}.

-where $\mathbf{R}_k=\mathbf{X}-\sum_{k'=1}^{k-1}\z_{k'}\l_{k'}^T \text{ for }k> 1$ is the residual matrix. (\cite{Witten.Tibshirani.ea2009} treat the orthonormality restriction on $\Z$ as optional, but here we treat it as an integral feature of our penalized PCA criterion; see Section \ref{sec_ebcd} for discussion.
-Without the orthonormality restriction on $\Z$, a single-unit method similar to SPC was also proposed by \cite{Shen.Huang2008}.)

-The generalized power (GPower) method of \cite{Journee.Nesterov.ea2010} is a \emph{block} sPCA method\footnote{The GPower method introduced in \cite{Journee.Nesterov.ea2010} includes both single-unit sPCA methods and block sPCA methods, but in this article we will only refer to their block sPCA method as GPower.} that can be interpreted as solving a \emph{restricted} version of our penalized PCA criterion with an Elastic Net penalty \citep{Zou.Hastie2005}, $P(\l_k; \bm{\lambda}_k)=\lambda_{k,1} \|\l_k\|_1 +\lambda_{k,2} \|\l_k\|_2^2$.